WinterLab-Berlin/DeepEthoProfile/README.md

 Software to automatically annotate mouse behaviours inside a home cage.
 The solution is based on a CNN that processes stacked frames and classifies first order behaviours

+The system was tested to work on a computer running Ubuntu (20.04 or newer) with a NVidia(c) graphic card and CUDA(c) drivers installed.
+Other required software dependencies are: Docker(c) 20+, Python 3.8+, and PyQt 5+

 ## Instalation
 git clone